top of page

 Clinical Study Management & Regulatory Affairs

-Notably, the study achieved Ethics Committee approval in early January 2026 within an exceptionally short timeframe, underscoring the efficiency and expertise of the DCR Clinical Study Management team, which led protocol development and regulatory submissions.
+Notably, the study achieved Ethics Committee approval in early January 2026 within an exceptionally short timeframe and obtained Swissmedic approval upon first submission without any charges, underscoring the efficiency and expertise of the DCR Clinical Study Management team, which led protocol development and regulatory submissions.

-The DCR Monitoring team contributed to the development of a risk‑based monitoring strategy and related on-site monitoring procedures, in preparation for ethical submission.
+The DCR Monitoring team contributed to the development of a risk‑based monitoring strategy and related on-site monitoring procedures, in preparation for the submission to the Ethics Committee.

 DCR Collaboration